 Written by Vignir.
 Edited by Alondra Silva Munoz.

-Fact 1: It’s a geologically unique site and UNESCO World Heritage
+… is a Geological Site and UNESCO World Heritage

 For those interested in getting to know more about the unique geology of Thingvellir should make a stop at the Visitor Centre of Thingvellir, located right next to a footpath leading down to Almannagjá.
 There you can immerse in the nature and history of Thingvellir with interactive panels and detailed information about this UNESCO World Heritage site.
 It is also interesting to keep in mind while walking in Almannagjá that one is walking in a rift between the two tectonic plates and can thus experience the unique geology of Iceland while standing on its own two feet.

 First thing you will probably notice when visiting Thingvellir is a big lake called Thingvallavatn after the old parliament site.
 This lake is the biggest one in Iceland.
 To the south of Thingvallavatn is another lake called Úlfljótsvatn but that lake is named after Úlfljótr, considered to be the man that brought the first Laws to Iceland and helped establish the parliament in Althingi.